Friedrich Geselschap: Life and work

 Following the establishment of the German Empire in 1871, there was a great demand for monumental art.
 This was one of the things that prompted him to move to Berlin in 1872, but for several years he had to support himself by doing decorative paintings in the homes of the wealthy.
 Finally, a turning point came when he was given a commission, on behalf of the banker, Adolf von Hansemann, to do work at Dwasieden Castle on Rügen.
 His paintings caught the attention of Friedrich Hitzig, an architect who was a building official in Berlin.
 Soon, he provided Geselschap with his first commissions for public buildings.
 By 1877, he was confident enough to apply for work at the Imperial Palace of Goslar.
 His submissions came in second, but his career was assured.

 In 1879, Hitzig won him a commission for what is now considered his magnum opus: decorations in the dome of the Zeughaus; an arsenal that was being converted to a Hall of Fame.
 Although it was his greatest success, it would also be his undoing.
 In 1880, he fell from a scaffold and sustained a knee injury that never healed properly.
 As a result it took him eleven years to complete the project.

 He struggled with various health problems, associated with his accident until, by 1891, when the project was dedicated, his right leg was paralyzed.
 Unable to complete his own designs, he had to pass them on to other artists for execution.
 In 1897, he took a recreational trip to Rome, in hopes of regaining his strength, so that he could personally work on a project at the Church of Peace, Potsdam.
 Contrary to expectations, his suffering worsened, resulting in severe depression.
 In late May, 1898, he left his hotel room without telling anyone.
 On June 2, he was found hanging from a tree near the Porta del Popolo.
-He never married, and had no family, so he was interred in Rome, at the Ptotestant Cemetery.
+He never married, and had no family, so he was interred in Rome, at the Protestant Cemetery.
 His grave is adorned with a sculpture by Rudolf Siemering.
 Due to the nature of his work, the majority of his paintings were destroyed in World War II.